Bryan-Velez/InkScribe/README.md

 Database: PostgreSQL
 Cloud Hosting: Vercel (Backend)

+---

 Dependencies
-The frontend of Inkscribe Studio utilizes the following dependencies:
+The frontend of InkScribe Studio utilizes the following dependencies:

 axios - Promise-based HTTP client for making API requests. bootstrap - A popular CSS framework for styling the user interface.